Seedmanc/Tumblr-image-sorter/!Firefox addon/Readme.md

 ## Installation instructions

+#### Get it from AMO here:  [https://addons.mozilla.org/firefox/addon/tumblr-image-sorter/](https://addons.mozilla.org/firefox/addon/tumblr-image-sorter/)

-Until the [AMO version](https://addons.mozilla.org/en-US/firefox/addon/tumblr-image-sorter/) gets approved you can download the .xpi file from here and drop it on your browser's window, that'll install it.
-Note that for FF starting with 41 it'll refuse launching unsigned addons at all, so you'll need to go to about:config#xpinstall.signatures.required and change that to false.
+If for some reason it's unavailable there, you download the .xpi file from here and drop it on your browser's window, that'll install it.
+Note that in this case for FF starting with 41 it'll refuse launching unsigned addons at all, so you'll need to go to about:config#xpinstall.signatures.required and change that to false.

 ## GUI manual